pi-hole/docs/docs/api/domainlists.md

     ??? info "Addition time (`"date_added": number`)"
         Unix timestamp of addition of this item to Pi-hole's database.

+        Use `#!bash date -d @1589108911` to obtain a human-readable datetime string.

     ??? info "Modification time (`"date_modified": number`)"
         Unix timestamp of modification of this item in Pi-hole's database.

+        Use `#!bash date -d @1589104951` to obtain a human-readable datetime string.

     ??? info "Comment (`"comment": [null|string]`)"
         User-provided free-text comment for this item.
 May be `null` if not specified.